 Verify that the blueprints that you are importing are deployable and released in Cloud Assembly before you import it.
 See What Is the Advantage of Versioning Cloud Assembly Blueprints.

 - In the Type drop-down menu, select Cloud Assembly Blueprints.

 - Select the project that is associated with your blueprints and click Validate.

 The process verifies the connection and tells you the number of blueprints that will be imported

 - click Create and Import

 - Share the imported blueprints with a project.

 Blueprints are associated with projects when they are created in Cloud Assembly.
 Projects include a group of users and the account regions where the blueprints are deployed.
 In Service Broker, you can share the blueprints with other users, but you must ensure that the target projects include the account regions with the cloud resources to support the deployment.

 - Select .

-- To select only particular blueprints, select Group by None in the Group by drop-down menu.
+- To select only particular blueprints, select All Content in the Content Sources drop-down menu.